Sherry1016/ECS189L_Final_Project/README.md

 - Preparation:
 I add three kinds of monster prefabs, in order to make the future physics effect, for example, attack, dead, add the `Box Collider 2D` and `Rigidbody 2D`.
-I Add the `Box Collider 2D` and `Rigidbody 2D` for the Main Character to lay a good foundation for the follow-up work.
+I add the `Box Collider 2D` and `Rigidbody 2D` for the Main Character to lay a good foundation for the follow-up work.

 * Main Character:
 1. Left and Right movement: